spring-guides/gs-messaging-jms/README.md

 What you'll build
 -----------------

-You'll build an application that uses Spring's `JmsTemplate` to post a single message and subscribes for it with a POJO using `MessageListenerAdapter`.
+You'll build an application that uses Spring's `JmsTemplate` to post a single message and subscribes to it with a POJO using `MessageListenerAdapter`.

 What you'll need
 ----------------